Welcome to Giraffe class.

-Spellings: will be set on a Friday and tested the following Friday.
+Spellings: will be tested on a Friday.

-.PE is on a Monday and a Wednesday.
+PE is on a Monday and Tuesday.
 Please remember we will be outside all year - you will need trainers and warm clothing.

 Reading books, reading records and PE kits must be in school every day!